 HSBC World Rugby Sevens Series 2021

-In the announcement, World Rugby said “Health and safety of players, teams and all involved remain the top priority as all stakeholders continue to closely monitor global developments with the COVID-19 pandemic.”
+In the announcement in March, World Rugby said “Health and safety of players, teams and all involved remain the top priority as all stakeholders continue to closely monitor global developments with the COVID-19 pandemic.”

 World Rugby Interim Chief Executive Alan Gilpin said: “The announcement of the HSBC World Rugby Sevens Series 2021 schedule marks a significant and exciting moment for rugby seven’s re-emergence from the impacts of the global COVID-19 pandemic and we thank HSBC and all Series partners for their unwavering support, and host organisations and participating unions for their hard work, patience and spirit of collaboration.”

 On September 3 2021, World Rugby announced changes to the 2021 and 2022 Sevens Series.